z3nth10n/z3nth10n.github.io/_posts/2019-03-20-jekyll-plugin-issue-with-github-pages.md

 Then I wanted to embed a YouTube link to a [blog post](/articles/virtues-of-great-programmers). @joelverhagen posted a simple Jekyll YouTube Embed Plugin [gist](https://gist.github.com/joelverhagen/1805814).
 I tested locally and it generated the blog post and site fine.
 But when GitHub Pages tried to build the static html files it failed with an `Liquid Exception: Unknown tag 'youtube'` error message.

 Apparently and understandably, GitHub Pages does not allow any arbitrary plugin as part of their Jekyll build process; specifically, `bundle exec jekyll build —safe` is ran.
-Instead GitHub Pages whitelists a limited set of Jekyll plugins listed [here](https://help.github.com/articles/using-jekyll-plugins-with-github-pages/), only 4 at the time of this writing.
+Instead GitHub Pages whitelists a limited set of Jekyll plugins listed [here](https://pages.github.com/versions/), only 47 at the time of this writing.
 So if you want to use a plugin that is not yet officially supported, you will have to ask GitHub support to add it.
-Here is an [example](https://github.com/jekyll/jekyll/issues/325): "Please please , whitelist jekyll-asciidoc plugin".
+Here is an [example](https://github.com/jekyll/jekyll/issues/325): "Please please, whitelist jekyll-asciidoc plugin".
 [Jekyll's Plugin documentation page](http://jekyllrb.com/docs/plugins/) suggests this workaround:

 > You can still use GitHub Pages to publish your site, but you’ll need to convert the site locally and push the generated static files to your GitHub repository instead of the Jekyll source files.